2018 NHL Global Series

 Boston Bruins vs. HC Bili Tygri Liberec - Tipsport Arena, Liberec, Czech Republic

-Nathan Horton scored late in the first period to open the scoring and Patrice Bergeron scored on a breakaway goal early in the second to send Boston to a 7-1 victory.
-Bergeron had 5 points, 2 goals and adding 3 assists.
+Horton scored late in the first period to open the scoring and Patrice Bergeron scored on a breakaway goal early in the second to send Boston to a 7-1 victory.
+Bergeron had two goals and three assists.

 Tuesday, Oct.
 5